This post may contain affiliate links.

 Image Credit: Deposit Photos

 In extended outages, flashlights and batteries are not sufficient.
 A lack of power can leave you without heat, communication, or the ability to cook and preserve food.
-Consider investing in alternative power sources like solar chargers, generators, or hand-crank devices to run essential items.
+Consider investing in alternative power sources, such as solar chargers, generators, or hand-crank devices, to run essential items.

 How to get the Most out of your Solar Panels